Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 \subsubsection{Benchmark Construction}

 We summarize the construction of the vulnerability management benchmarks in terms of their data sources and labeling methods.

-\textbf{Source.} In general, vulnerability benchmarks can be classified into three categories based on the source of the data: \textit{synthetic, real-world, and AI-generated datasets.}

-\textit{Synthetic Datasets} are constructed using predefined vulnerability patterns.
+\textbf{Source.} In general, vulnerability benchmarks can be classified into three categories based on the source of the data: \textbf{synthetic}, \textbf{real-world}, and \textbf{AI-generated} datasets. \textbf{Synthetic} benchmarks are constructed using predefined vulnerability patterns.
 They are often used to evaluate traditional vulnerability management tools, such as static and dynamic analysis systems.
 Notable examples include the Juliet dataset~\cite{okun2013juliet} and OWASP~\cite{owasp}.
-However, these datasets often fail to reflect the complexities of real-world vulnerabilities due to their simplified and isolated nature.

-\textit{Real-world datasets} aim to overcome these limitations by mining data from open-source repositories, security patches, and issue trackers.
+However, these datasets often fail to reflect the complexities of real-world vulnerabilities due to their simplified and isolated nature. \textbf{Real-world} benchmarks aim to overcome these limitations by mining data from open-source repositories, security patches, and issue trackers.
 They provide a more accurate representation of real-world vulnerabilities, making them suitable for assessing practical performance.
 Prominent examples include Big-Vul~\cite{fan2020bigvul}, Draper~\cite{russell2018draper}, Devign~\cite{zhou2019devign}, REVEAL~\cite{chakraborty2021reveal}, and DiverseVul~\cite{chen2023diversevul}, which consist of vulnerable real-world functions from open-source software.
-However, these datasets may lack the dependencies required for compilation.

-\textit{AI-generated datasets} are collections of programs generated by LLMs, annotated with detailed vulnerability classifications.
+However, these datasets may lack the dependencies required for compilation. \textbf{AI-generated} benchmarks are collections of programs generated by LLMs, annotated with detailed vulnerability classifications.
 These datasets serve as a new benchmark category, offering unique advantages and addressing some limitations of synthetic and real-world datasets.
 Unlike synthetic datasets, which rely on predefined vulnerability patterns, AI-generated datasets capture a broader spectrum of vulnerabilities introduced by the generative nature of LLMs.
 Further, the programs in these datasets are often verified for compilability.
 For instance, the FormAI dataset~\cite{tihanyi2023formai}, includes a large collection of compilable C programs generated GPT-3.5.
 Each program is systematically labeled for vulnerabilities using formal verification techniques like Efficient SMT-based Bounded Model Checking (ESBMC).
 FormAI-v2 expands on this by integrating programs from multiple LLMs and enhancing diversity through dynamic prompting methods.